 The state of the Rite in Connecticut is excellent!
-Overall, the economic strength of our Valleys is exceptional, allowing each of the Valleys to be self-sustaining and having the ability to subsidize their Family Life Programs, contribute to the relief of Brothers in distress and our Scottish Rite Charities and youth groups, such as DeMolay and Rainbow for Girls.
-I am pleased with the spirit of cooperation and collaboration that the elected and appointed Officers in our Valleys have shown this year, which has resulted in well portrayed and well attended Reunions and Family Life Programs, many times with the member of several Valleys, and sometimes the members of all of the Valleys, participating.
+Overall, the economic strength of our Valleys is exceptional, allowing each of the Valleys to be self-sustaining and having the ability to subsidize their Family Life Programs, contribute to the relief of Brothers in distress and to our Scottish Rite Charities and youth groups, such as DeMolay and Rainbow for Girls.
+I am pleased with the spirit of cooperation and collaboration that the elected and appointed Officers in our Valleys have shown this year, which has resulted in well portrayed and well attended Reunions and Family Life Programs, many times with the members of several Valleys, and sometimes the members of all of the Valleys, participating.

-As it is across the Northern Masonic Jurisdiction, attracting and retaining members has been a challenge.
-This, coupled with losses to the Grand Architect of the Universe has resulted in our losses exceeding our gains during this past year.
-We must do better in attracting new members and retaining "the old".
-This can only be accomplished by ensuring that our Reunions and Family Life Programs are events that are inspirational, convenient and enjoyable.
+As it is across the Northern Masonic Jurisdiction, attracting and retaining members is challenging.
+This challenge can only be met by ensuring that our Reunions and Family Life Programs are events that are enjoyable to our members.
 This, as well as being Brothers that truly fulfill our Masonic obligation to care for our members is the path to our future success.
-I believe that the Scottish Rite Brothers in Connecticut are striving to accomplish these goals and I am hopeful that soon we will be successful in "stemming the tide" and I look forward to a time when our gains in membership will exceed our losses.
+I believe that the Scottish Rite Brothers in Connecticut are striving to accomplish these goals and I am hopeful that soon we will be successful in "stemming the tide".
+I look forward to a time when our gains in membership will exceed our losses.
+This year, as a result of the Grand Lodge's "Blue Wave Program", instituted by Most Worshipful Grand Master Joseph J. Porco, we made headway in "stemming the tide" in that for the first time in six (6) decades we had positive growth in Masonic membership in Connecticut.
+This bodes well for Masonry and Scottish Rite Masonry in Connecticut.
+As a Scottish Rite Mason, I am proud to say that the success of the "Blue Wave Program" was accomplished with the use of "assets" developed by the Supreme Council, NMJ's Marketing and Communications Department.